zesameri/zesameri.github.io/README.md

 # merhoo.github.io
-This is my personal site for experimenting and professional promotion
+This is my site to explore and create web dev stuff.